SFBdragon/talc/README.md

 Additionally, the layout of chunk metadata is rearranged to allow for smaller minimum-size chunks to reduce memory overhead of small allocations.
 The minimum chunk size is `3 * usize`, with a single `usize` being reserved per allocation.
 This is more efficient than `dlmalloc` and `galloc`, despite using a similar algorithm.

+## Future Development
+- Support better concurrency, as it's the main deficit of the allocator
+- Change the default features to be stable by default
+- Add out-of-the-box support for more systems
+- Allow for integrating with a backing allocator & (deferred) freeing of unused memory (e.g. better integration with mmap/paging)

 ## Changelog

+#### v4.3.0

+- Added an implementation for `Display` for the counters.
+Hopefully this makes your logs a bit prettier.
+    - Bug me if you have opinions about the current layout, I'm open to changing it.

+- Added Frusa and RLSF to the benchmarks.
+    - Good showing by RLSF all around, and Frusa has particular workloads it excels at.
+- Changed random actions benchmark to measure over various allocation sizes.

 #### v4.2.0